-3. The Cast Endured Over 600 Controlled Plane Dives.
+3. The Cast of Apollo 13 Endured More Than 600 Controlled Plane Dives.

 Because the KC-135 only achieved weightlessness for its occupants for 25 seconds at a time, Howard, Hanks and co-stars Kevin Bacon and Bill Paxton had to make roughly 600 dives, called parabolas, in order to capture the amount of footage needed.
 Thirty to 40 of them were possible per flight, and the crew took two flights a day.
 Totaling more than four hours, the three actually got more experience with a reduced gravity environment than a lot of real astronauts.

 4. Tom Hanks Was Dubbed Apollo 13's “Accuracy Police.”

 Hanks had wanted to make a film of the Apollo 13 mission even before Lovell’s book was announced, asking writers to investigate the premise and see if they could fashion a script from the events.
 When his agent called and told him Howard had purchased the rights, he was predisposed to accepting the role.
 Referred to as a “closet astronaut” by the crew, Hanks was preoccupied with getting every detail right.
 One day, he dragged Howard and producer Brian Grazer out of bed so they could watch an astronaut crew in action.
 Unfortunately, Hanks’ idea of “action” was seeing them walk across a parking lot.

 5. A Friend of Jack Swigert’s Was Unhappy With Kevin Bacon's portrayal of the last astronaut in Apollo 13